semusings/gradle-multi-module-project-for-spring-boot/README.md

-# Example of Microservice Architecture Patterns
+# Microservice Architecture Patterns

-This repository exhibits how to use different microservice architecture pattern in real world by using different technologies.
+This repository exhibits the practical example to show how to use different microservice architecture patterns in real world scenario with different latest technologies.

 ## E-Commerce Microservice Application